rebelnme/homebridge-tesla-wall-connector/README.md

 ```
 ## Configuration

-This plugin needs one accessory per outlet.
+This plugin needs the ip address of the wall connector.
 The following parameters are supported:

 ```